BietSoft/brixx.docs/brixx-decision-script/README.md

 ### <div id='decision-table-check' /> .check(name)

 Cheks the found Brixx decision tables in the browser window with the given `name`.
-If the name is not set it will set to the `BrixxDecisionTable.defaults.description` ('Decision table').
+If the name is not set it will set to the `DecisionTable.defaults.description`.
 Usually only one Brixx decision table is used in an HTML document, but several decision tables can also exist at the same time.

 **Parameters**
 `{String} [name='Decision table'] (optional)` - the name of the Brixx decision table to check.
 Checks all